silver13/CG023/README.md

 ###Compiling:
 Compile using MDK-ARM toolchain aka Keil uVision.
 A special version is available for stm32F0xx devices ( full free version ), but it's not necessary since the 32K limit of the free version is above the cpu's 16K.
 STM32 support may need to be installed using the "pack installer"

+Opening the project file in Keil will also ask to install the pack if not present.

 ###Radio protocol:
 Current options are stock cg023 transmitter ,H8 mini transmitter / devo, CX-10 (later "blue" variant) and H7.
 Protocol is by default stock CG023 protocol, and can be changed in file config.h